Impatient Person’s Sourdough

 Baking:

-• Place the covered Dutch oven (with the top on) in center of the oven
+• Cover Dutch oven (with the top on), and place in center of the oven

 • Behold!